flyingpeng1/470-BERT-Project/README.md

 Alternatively, run the command to download the model automatically:
 `docker-compose run bert_qb ./cli download_model`

+Edit: this does not work!
+Please use the gather_resources.sh script to download the file from Google Drive!
+`sh gather_resources.sh`

 Finally, you may start the system using the command: